 The whole area is about 20 acres, and every turn seems to reveal another passage.
 And in those spots where the sun sneaks through, it feels almost magical.
 Souzz said it felt other-worldly to her, like the Upside Down in the Netflix series Stranger Things (well, except no mayhem or monsters).

 This whole feature feels delightfully out of place, like something you might find in Utah.
-The sandstone is darker and the scale certainly isn’t Canyonlands, but dropping into the Channels is a pleasant surprise in that “what is this even doing here?” kind of way–like when your high school crush shows up at computer club.
+The sandstone is darker and the scale certainly isn’t Canyonlands, but dropping into the Channels is a pleasant surprise in that “what is this even doing here?” kind of way–maybe like when your high school crush shows up at computer club.

 This is the most unique place I’ve visited in my home state, and one of the nicest hikes I’ve taken anywhere.

 I wish I knew more about geology, as I really have no idea how a place like this forms (although I did see the movie Ice Age on a flight to Atlanta once).
-Thanks go out to mother nature for taking ages to carve something like this.
+Thanks go out to mother nature for taking the time to carve something like this.
 And thanks to the Nature Conservancy and Mountain Heritage for making our hike possible!